Monmouth Regional High School

-Monmouth Regional High School is a regional, four-year public high school and public school district based in Tinton Falls, Monmouth County, New Jersey, United States, that serves students in ninth through twelfth grades from Eatontown, Shrewsbury Township and Tinton Falls, along with students from the military installation of Naval Weapons Station Earle.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1967.
+Monmouth Regional High School is a regional, four-year public high school and public school district based in Tinton Falls, Monmouth County, New Jersey, United States, that serves students in ninth through twelfth grades from Eatontown, Shrewsbury Township and Tinton Falls.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1967; the school's accreditation expires in January 2025.
+The school is the district's only high school facility.

-As of the 2021–22 school year, the school had an enrollment of 911 students and 91.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.0:1.
-There were 122 students (13.4% of enrollment) eligible for free lunch and 27 (3.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 923 students and 88.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.
+There were 172 students (18.6% of enrollment) eligible for free lunch and 49 (5.3% of students) eligible for reduced-cost lunch.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

+History

+The high school had served students from the military installation of Naval Weapons Station Earle until the start of the 2016–17 school year, when they started attending Colts Neck High School, as part of a sending/receiving relationship with the Freehold Regional High School District.